 The success of the 3020 was followed by other successes and industry firsts.
 The 6100 cassette deck was the world’s first Dolby C player, which continued the brand’s performance and value mantra.
 The NAD 5200 became one of the world’s first early premium CD players.
 The M2 redefined the digital amplification category, smashing the preconceptions of many audiophiles that digital amplification couldn’t deliver high performance sound.
 These products were all underpinned by remarkable technologies developed by NAD’s labs, sometimes in collaboration with outside technology partners.
 Modular Design Construction, HybridDigital, DirectDigital, Enhanced Ambience Recover System (EARS), SoftClipping, among numerous other technologies, that through five decades, represented NAD’s research and development prowess.

 Today, our development team is Canadian based.
 The team is led by one of Edvardsen’s closest associates and protégés carrying forward the legacy that Borish and Edvardsen began.
 Remarkably, Edvardsen still contributes strongly to NAD’s engineering and his passion for good sound burns as bright as ever.
-And Borish remains a bright eyed and wise advisor to the team!
+Unfortunately, Borish passed away in 2017, but he remained a bright eyed and wise advisor to the NAD team up until the time of his passing.
 A conversation with any one of our dedicated team members will tell you that like Borish and Edvardsen, we are driven by nothing more than a belief – a passionate belief that true-to-source sound should be accessible to everyone.
 The meticulous and persistent approach with which we pursue our goal means that NAD owners can take comfort in the knowledge that every product we build sounds significantly better than any before it.
 In fact, we won’t release a product that achieves anything less.

 Many of NAD’s new technology innovations are first introduced in this flagship series.
 World-class fit and finish reflect the advanced design and features enclosed within.
 Often sounding better than the boutique brands that can cost much more than NAD, our advanced technology is often emulated by these same brands just a few years later.
 NAD’s Masters Series was created to prove that high fidelity audio, high technology, and high design shouldn’t cost a fortune.